Are you a beginning gardener or don’t have a lot of time to keep a garden? Here are some great ideas for a low maintenance vegetable garden.

-Lately I’ve talked to several people about starting a garden for the first time this year and they have no idea where to begin so I’ve helped them out by giving them some vegetables for beginning gardeners.
+Lately, I’ve talked to several people about growing their own food and they have no idea where to begin so I’ve helped them out by telling them about how easy a low maintenance garden can be and some vegetables for beginning gardeners.
 Since we are covered with pollen here in North Carolina, it’s a sign that it’s about time to plant.

 You may have a place you want to plant a garden, but when it comes to actually planting many people don’t know where to start.
 So…this is for all you beginner gardeners so you can be successful.

 I’ve had a garden since we bought our house about 8 years ago.
 It’s been pretty small, but I have a new one this year that’s much bigger and I’m so excited!
 These will all be in my garden!

 If you are new to gardening or don’t have a lot of time just start small.
 Garden planning should be your first step.
 Select a few vegetables that you know you love to eat.
 You can take your time and learn how to take care of those before adding to them.
 You can use raised beds or pots and just add soil.
 I know it’s hard to decide, but every year I make a plan for my garden and always edit it down.

 2. Buy plants from a local garden center.

 Many vegetables are easy to start from seed and others are more delicate and need to be started indoors.
 I NEVER start seed indoors, I prefer to buy the plants a the local nursery on those that are more delicate.
 However, several vegetables are easy to start from seeds outdoors.
 I’ve indicated below which vegetables you should start from seed and which you should buy.
 Indoor seed starting can be fun once you have more experience.